-At this year's MedtecLIVE with T4M, one country in particular will be in focus for the first time: Ireland.
+At last year's MedtecLIVE with T4M 2023, one country in particular was in focus for the first time: Ireland.
 The green island at the northwestern tip of Europe is one of the largest medical technology manufacturers in the world.
 Not only do a large number of internationally significant companies have a location on the island, but many up-and-coming companies and start-ups that develop innovative medical technologies and thus increase the growth potential of the industry come from Ireland.
 In partnership with Enterprise Ireland, the government agency responsible for promoting the growth and development of Irish companies at home and abroad, MedtecLIVE with T4M provides a platform to initiate contacts with Irish companies.

 To do so, take advantage of the following connection points:

 - Tuesday, May 23, 2023 | Medtech in Ireland (Medical World Café)

 - Tuesday, May 23 to Thursday, May 25 | B2B Partnering: Establishing contacts with Irish companies and representatives of Enterprise Ireland.

 In addition, come and talk to the exhibitors from Ireland: